AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ![Installation Guide For Android 14](https://github.com/Google-Pixel2-2XL/instalation_guide_wahoo/blob/main/AR-Project%20Banner.png)

 ## Installation Guide for Android 14 on Google Pixel 2 (Walleye)
 ### Basic requirements
+> [!Important]
-1. Read through the instructions at least once before actually following them, so as to avoid any problems due to any missed steps!
+> * Read through the instructions at least once before actually following them, so as to avoid any problems due to any missed steps!
-2. Make sure your computer has adb and fastboot
+> * Make sure your computer has adb and fastboot
-3. Enable USB debugging on your device
+> * Enable USB debugging on your device
-4. Boot your device with the stock OS at least once and check every functionality.
+> * Boot your device with the stock OS at least once and check every functionality.
 Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available)

 ### Unlocking the bootloader
 1. Enable OEM unlock in the Developer options under device Settings, if present